-From pep rallies like the Dodge Ball Tournament and The Baron Games to events such as the Homecoming Parade and Prom, students have a wide variety of activities to keep them busy.
-School-wide events such as the Fall Festival and May Day encourage the participation of not only students, but also the participation of parents.
-Art shows, theater productions and music programs for students of all ages not only entertain, but help create well-rounded young people.
+From pep rallies like the Musical Chairs Competition and The Baron Games to events such as the Homecoming Parade and Prom, students have a wide variety of activities to keep them busy.
+School-wide events such as the Fall Festival encourage the participation of not only students, but also the participation of parents.
+Art shows, theater productions and music programs for students of all ages not only entertain but help create well-rounded young people.

 Through these activities, students learn not only to respect, motivate, and lead their fellow Barons, but they also discover their own abilities and test their own values.

 Because of the small size of the student body, students are able to become active in various organizations.
 No matter how diverse a student’s interests and talents are, each person can usually find a group of students and faculty to share them.
 The Debate Team, Fellowship of Christian Athletes, and Spring Musical are just a few of the 20 clubs and organizations Wilson Hall offers.

 The Super Sonic Dance-off Pep Rally featured 12 groups, composed of at least one varsity cheerleader and one varsity boys and girls basketball player, performing 10-second routines in quick succession.
 The varsity cheerleading squad sponsored the pep rally for the Baron Classic basketball tournament.